YoonseoJ/DooBoo-website/README.md

 ## About The Project

-This is a practice project for a local restaurant where I currently work. (*The restaurant is not using it.)
+This is a practice project for a local restaurant where I currently work. (* The restaurant is not using it.)
 <br/>
 The application is responsive and designed to match the theme of the restaurant.
-I built a website to help workers and customers communicate more efficiently and enhance the customer's experience at the restaurant.
+I built this website to help workers and customers communicate more efficiently and enhance the overall customer experience.
 Currently, the restaurant does not have a website or QR code for customers to visit and check out information about the restaurant or view the menu.

 The website contains
 - Menu: designed to resemble the physical menu the restaurant has, making it more convenient for customers to check out.